geertjanw/ojet-training/README.md

 #### Delete

-The syntax introduced below is based on the [Backbone 'remove' construction](http://backbonejs.org/#Collection-remove).
+The syntax introduced below is based on the [Backbone 'remove' construction](http://backbonejs.org/#Collection-remove) and the [Backbone 'destroy' construction](http://backbonejs.org/#Model-destroy).

  1. Add a function to 'dashboard.js' for removing the current item: